dojameow/Projects-in-School/README.md

 # Projects-in-School

-This file is where I will put my projects, activities, and assignments in uni.
+This file is where I will put my projects, activities, and assignments in my uni.